 Six \ West

-6 West Broadway, Boston, 857-496-0245, sixwestbroad.com.
+6 West Broadway, South Boston, 857-496-0245, sixwestbroad.com.

 State Street Provisions

-Permanent heaters are attached right to the exterior of State Street Provisions, right over its Atlantic Ave and State Street patios.
+Permanent heaters are attached to the exterior of State Street Provisions, right over its Atlantic Avenue and State Street patios.
 The cozy atmosphere is boosted with some free-standing heaters (and a warm bowl of lobster bisque or clam chowder), so you’ll be well-covered when it comes to to keeping away the cold.

-255 State St., Boston, 617-863-8363, statestreetprovisions.com.
+255 State St., Downtown Boston, 617-863-8363, statestreetprovisions.com.

-Toro is serving up its award-winning Spanish tapas menu until the New England weather is too cold for even the most stubborn Bostonians to brave.
+Toro is serving up its award-winning Spanish tapas menu outside until the New England weather is too cold for even the most stubborn Bostonians to brave.
 Opt for the warm dishes like patatas bravas, pimientos, and, of course, paella.

-1704 Washington St., Boston, 617-536-4300, toro-restaurant.com.
+1704 Washington St., South End, Boston, 617-536-4300, toro-restaurant.com.